-Leave of absence without pay and without loss of seniority shall be granted, upon request to the President or his/her designate, to employees elected or appointed to represent the Union at bona fide Union functions.
+Leave of absence without pay and without loss of seniority shall be granted, upon request to the Associate Vice-President, People and Culture or their designate, to employees elected or appointed to represent the Union at bona fide Union functions.
 Such time shall not normally exceed a total of twenty-one (21) working days per employee in any one year.
 Two (2) weeks' notice of such leave shall be given to the Employer; however, notice of less than two (2) weeks will be given every consideration.